sacredSatan/trenchess/README.md

 ## Todos

 - Instead of the random 6 cards at the beginning of the game, allow players to draw/discard cards after every n moves.
-- Error handling (your only recourse currently is to reload the page and lost the state)
+- Error handling (your only recourse currently is to reload the page and lose the state)
 - Add tests to ensure that the classic chess implementation is bugfree at least
 - Simple qol improvements like last move indicator, sound etc. But way down in the priority list.